SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 capabilities and needs to be adjusted watching the load of the core services (mainly the swh_storage-db and swh_objstorage services).

-Acceptable range should be between 32 to 64 (for staging) or 256 (for production).
+Acceptable range should be between 32 to 64 (for staging) or 32 to 128 (for production).

-Note that when you increase the replication of the replayers, you also need to increase the replication factor for the core services ``swh_storage`` and ``swh_objstorage`` otherwise they will become the limiting factor of the replaying process.
+Note that when you increase the replication of the replayers, you also need to increase the replication factor for the core services ``storage`` and ``objstorage`` otherwise they will become the limiting factor of the replaying process.
 A factor of 4 between the number of replayer of a type (graph, content) and the backend service (swh_storage, swh_objstorage) is probably a good starting point (i.e. have at least one core service for 4 replayer